-Alternative/Comment Proposed Rule Change WDFW Response Least Burdensome Alternative Issue statewide HPAs if applicant agrees to adhere to the provisions and timing restrictions that currently apply under the Gold and Fish pamphlet.
-Do not issue statewide or other similar broad-scale HPAs.
-HPA as described in WAC 220-660-050 monitoring so WDFW can determine where, when, and how much suction dredging is occurring statewide.
+Alternative/Comment Proposed Rule Change WDFW Response Least Burdensome Alternative with applications and permits.
+Issue statewide HPAs if applicant agrees to adhere to the provisions and timing restrictions that currently apply under the Gold and Fish pamphlet.
+Do not issue statewide or other similar broad-scale HPAs. single site written HPA or standard multisite written HPA as described in WAC 220-660-050 spread of aquatic invasive species.
+Issuing standard HPAs will allow us to conduct monitoring so WDFW can determine where, when, and how much suction dredging is occurring statewide.
 There is no way to ensure the Gold and Fish pamphlet holders are complying with requirements.
 The proposed rule change is the least burdensome alternative.
 Include all motorized methods under the new application requirements.
 None The only motorized method the Commission is proposing to remove from the pamphlet is suction dredging.
 Additional motorized methods might be removed in the future if new information supports this.
 Removing suction dredging only at this time is the least burdensome alternative.
 No Rule Change Require each suction dredge application to include §303(d) and TMDL information from WA Dept. of Ecology.
 Require suction dredgers to show proof of application for National Pollution Discharges Elimination System permit under CWA regulations, Aquatic Lands use authorization, and U.S. Forest Service Notice of Intent.
-Require suction dredgers to provide proof of contact with Washington Department of Archaeology and Historic Preservation and tribes regarding compliance with cultural None Requiring compliance with other state and federal laws as part of a complete application is not authorized by chapter 77.55 RCW.
+Require suction dredgers to provide proof of contact with Washington Department of Archaeology None Requiring compliance with other state and federal laws as part of a complete application is not authorized by chapter 77.55 RCW.
 No Rule Change